S1l3ntC0nquer/MainBlog/Main_CX330/source/about/index.md

 Hello world.
 My name is **Blake Chen**, and the IDs I often use in the cyber world are **CX330** & **The Star** (since CX330 is hard to pronounce).
 I am currently a college student, majoring in computer science.
 I want to become a really great hacker, just like Condor or The Mentor.

-Also, I'm a perfectionist.
-So that's why I always try to optimize everything in my short life.
-Every time I can't reach my expectations, I'll be a little upset, although I know that it's not possible to let everything being perfect.
-Due to this, I sometimes try too hard and make a lot of things overflow, such as my brain, my schedule, my emotions, etc.
+I'm a perfectionist, always striving to optimize everything in my life.
+When I fall short of my own expectations, it frustrates me, even though I know perfection is unattainable.
+Sometimes I try too hard and make a lot of things overflow, such as my brain, my schedule, my emotions, etc.

 Knowing that I'm just an ordinary person, I often wonder if my dreams are too big or too ambitious.
 But even so, I'll still keep trying to reach the goals just because of fun and my curiousity.